caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 ### Copy Files

 The first thing we need to do in our build phase is to copy the ARM template files to our **staging directory**.
-The staging directory is a special temporary location that is the agent during the build phase and can be referenced by other tasks in the agent job.
+The staging directory is a special temporary location that is the available to the agent during the build phase and can be referenced by other tasks in the agent job.

 1. Click the `+` icon to add a new task
 2. Add the **Copy Files** task
 3. Leave the **Source folder** blank.
 This will default to the root directory of our git repo
 4. Enter ***.json** in the contents field.
 This will grab all json files located in the source folder.
 5. Enter `$(Build.ArtifactStagingDirectory)` in the target folder.
-This is a special variable used to indicate the location of the staging directory that is accessible by the build agents
+This is a [special variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) used to indicate the location of the staging directory that is accessible by the build agents

 ### Publish pipeline artifact